 - Train only in your area of competency and specialty area within your assigned center or as allowed by the developer.
 If you are a developer keep your material up to date.

-- Assist FDR, and FNC’s with system-wide activities and initiatives.
+- Assist FNC’s with system-wide activities and initiatives.

-- Use approved training materials and facilitate purchase of appropriate curriculum from FDR and others NP developers.
+- Use approved training materials and facilitate purchase of appropriate curriculum NP developers.

 - Advocate for NP at workshops and meetings within your power of influence.